Why is the Jewish Museum in Berlin, Germany an Unmissable Experience?

 4. Visiting Practicalities

 - Don’t rush through the museum.
-Take your time to read and absorb the information presented.
+Special attention should be given to carefully read all the museum information.

 5. Reflecting on the Experience